The Makers of the Dead Travel Fast: History

 The Makers of the Dead Travel Fast issued their debut single, "Tael of the Saeghors", in December 1980.
 McFarlane stated that it "became something of a cult hit, and the band made its first live appearances."
 Bullock had left before the single appeared.
 In February 1981 another The Canberra Times correspondent opined that they "released a rather remarkable single last year and should prove interesting," when recommending their gig at the Australian National University.

-Phil Turnbull of No Night Sweats felt that "Tael of the Saeghors" was "one of the best songs I've ever heard: Floating, watery sounds made by synths and bubble-makers lead into a lilting, gorgeous two chord progression in 3/4 time and psuedo pirate verse [sic] ('ay, capn', et al) followed by a late-night busker sax melody that takes the place of the chorus.
+Phil Turnbull of No Night Sweats felt that "Tael of the Saeghors" was "one of the best songs he's ever heard.
+Floating, watery sounds made by synths and bubble-makers lead into a lilting, gorgeous two chord progression in 3/4 time and psuedo pirate verse [sic] ('ay, capn', et al) followed by a late-night busker sax melody that takes the place of the chorus.
 I've never heard anything remotely like it before or since."

 Vessels, the group's debut album, appeared in 1981, which McFarlane described as having "mixed atmospheric, uncluttered sound textures with understated dynamics.
 The music drew certain parallels with the work of Brian Eno and the second side of David Bowie's Low."
 They followed with a four-track extended play, Why Won't We Wake?, at the end of that year.
 The group went into hiatus for about a year.